iamkamalpandey/darpanai/replit.md

 ## Recent Changes

-**July 21, 2025 - EduCounsel AI Complete Redesign as Friendly Education Counselor:**
+**July 21, 2025 - EduCounsel AI Complete Redesign as Friendly Education Counselor & Profile-Based Recommendations:**
 - ✓ Transformed AI from robotic professional to warm, friendly education counselor persona
 - ✓ Enhanced system prompt to be conversational, caring, and genuinely helpful rather than machine-like
 - ✓ Improved intent detection to only suggest applications for clear study abroad intentions (not general queries)